AbelGuti/Task/README.md

 Run createMysqlDocker.sh, example
 >./createMysqlDocker.sh MyMysql super_password 3306

+You must modify the ip address on createMysqlDocker.sh file beacuse 54.165.37.138 its my ip address, you must changed it by yours

 ##Load the script.sql

 When a Mysql docker its up, we can connect using: